bd808/floss-best-practices-for-bots-and-tools-poster/README.md

 Have co-maintainers
 -------------------
 Everybody needs a day off now and then.
 Sometimes we even need a long wiki break to recharge.
-Having multiple maintainers makes taking time off easier without making your users or the Toolforge admins deal problems during your absence.
+Having multiple maintainers makes taking time off easier without forcing your users or the Toolforge admins deal problems during your absence.
 A co-maintainer doesn't have to be a highly technical person.
 At the bare minimum, they should be able to restart things when they are down and shout for help when more complex problems occur.

-Don't forget to update your contact documentation so that others know who to poke when they have issues!
+Don't forget to update your tool's documentation so that others know who to poke when they have issues!

 Write some docs